MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 ### Testing
 You can enable the testing for your API.
-Click on the `Generate a dedicated testing key in Otoroshi` to choose an otoroshi instance and and service group which is used to receive the testing APIkey.
+Click on the `Generate a dedicated testing key in Otoroshi` to choose an otoroshi instance and and service group or service which is used to receive the testing APIkey.
+Then, just follow the instruction display on UI?

 @@@warning
 Make sure this service descriptor is the right one for testing and not your production system !
 @@@

 ### Documentation
-The last tabs allows you to create a paginated documentation.
+The documentation tabs allows you to create a paginated documentation.
 Like description every pages can be written with markdown or set from asset.

 ## Manage subscription

-On the team APIs screen on your team back office, it's possible to manage for every APIs its subscriptions by clicking on the `key` button.
+On the team APIs screen on your team back office, it's possible to manage for every APIs its [subscriptions](./2-subscriptions.md) by clicking on the `key` button.
 You can activate/deactivate API keys or update metadata.

+## Api consumptions
+On the team APIs screen on your team back office, it's possible to see for every APIs consumptions by clicking on the `stats` button.
+Global stats by default but visible by API key or usage plan.